mvcds/hubi/docs/domain-file-guide.md

 description: a string which teaches or reminds what the token/attribute is about

-deprecated: a string, a bboolean or an object marking the token/attribute as deprecated
+deprecated: a string, a boolean or an object marking the token/attribute as deprecated
   - string: the string becomes the message for the deprecation warning
   - boolean: `true` value means error and a `false` means warning, using a default message
   - object: gives you complete control over which message to show and how to exhibit it (error or warning?)